toradex/vscode-torizon-templates/CONTRIBUTING.md

       "torizon_ip": "", // remote device hostname or ip address
       "host_ip": "", // development pc ip address
       "torizon_workspace": "${workspaceFolder}",
-      "torizon_debug_port": "", // debug port used by the framework
+      "torizon_debug_port1": "", // debug port used by the framework
       "torizon_debug_ssh_port": "2230", // ssh port used by debug container
       "torizon_debug_port2": "", // second port used by the framework
       "torizon_debug_port3": "", // third port used by the framework